apache/www-site/content/dev/pmc.md

 _add item_ button at the bottom to add the appropriate resolution.
 If your PMC members have difficulty logging into Whimsy, contact the `board@` mailing list for help.

-After the board approves the resolution (typically at the next monthly meeting), you must change the VP/chair name on the [foundation](../foundation/) website by [editing the top-level website](infra-site.html).
+Once the board approves the resolution (typically at the next monthly meeting), the newly appointed project VP and Chair will get instructions for how to accept the new role.

 ### Is a PMC Chair an officer or Member of the ASF?